Rotator cuff injury

 - X-rays.
 Although a rotator cuff tear won't show up on an X-ray, this test can visualize bone spurs or other potential causes for your pain — such as arthritis.

 Conservative treatments — such as rest, ice and physical therapy — sometimes are all that's needed to recover from a rotator cuff injury.
-If your injury is severe and involves a complete tear of the muscle or tendon, you might need surgery.
+If your injury is severe, you might need surgery.

 Many different types of surgeries are available for rotator cuff injuries, including: